Financial management software, Civic Center improvement bids awarded

 Council member Susan Wiedeman asked if the costs would be in next year’s fiscal budget, or if any payments would need to be made before that.

-Heath responded that Tyler Technology would need a down payment of about $35,000 to get started, as well as some other additional costs, but he said the utility department would be able to cover those beginning costs and then budget the bulk of the cost in the next fiscal budget.
+Heath responded that Tyler Technology would need a down payment of about $35,000 to get started, as well as some other additional costs.
+He said the utility department would be able to cover those beginning costs and then budget the bulk of the cost in the next fiscal budget.

 Heath also said that while the annual cost is more expensive than what the city pays for its current software, he believes it will really be a break even because of the time it will save staff to use it.